anantacloud-oss/docs/docs/devops-foundations.md

 # Overview of DevOps Foundations

-Gruntwork's **DevOps Foundations** offers a curated set of foundational components to help organizations build, operate, and manage modern cloud infrastructure using best practices.
+Ananta Cloud's **DevOps Foundations** offers a curated set of foundational components to help organizations build, operate, and manage modern cloud infrastructure using best practices.

 Cloud infrastructure today encompasses a wide array of elements—ranging from CI/CD pipelines and secrets management to FinOps and application deployment.
 Addressing each of these areas independently requires deep technical knowledge, custom tooling, and continuous maintenance.

-Gruntwork simplifies this complexity by offering:
+Ananta Cloud simplifies this complexity by offering:

 - **Strategic recommendations** based on industry best practices
 - **Reusable Infrastructure-as-Code (IaC) modules** with in-depth documentation